robcarver17/pysystemtrade/docs/userguide.md

 - `roundpositions`: Round positions to nearest instrument block. defaults to False.
 Not used in `pandl_for_instrument_forecast`
 - `percentage`: Return the p&l as a percentage of notional capital. defaults to False.

-All p&l methods return an object of type `accountCurve`.
+All p&l methods return an object of type `accountCurve` (for instruments, subsystems and instrument forecasts) or `accountCurveGroup` (for portfolio).
 This inherits from a pandas data frame, so it can be plotted, averaged and so on.
 It also has some special methods.
 To see what they are use the `stats` method:

 ```python
 from systems.provided.futures_chapter15.basesystem import futures_system